 Alan and Kirlyam Update

-TLC.com asked Alan and Kirlyam some questions about the first year of marriage.
+TLC.com asked Alan and Kirlyam some questions about the first few months of their marriage.
 They open up about their daily lives and explain what they have in store for the future in this exclusive interview.

 Q: What is the most surprising thing you've learned about your spouse now that you're married and living together?